carineribeirost/model-deploy-competition-beta-lactamase/README.md

 # Model Deploy - (Re)Start Data Science Competition

-Deploy of the Beta-Latacmase Bioactivity Classifier Model that was build during the (Re)Start Data Science Competition in 2021 using a public Kaggle dataset
+Deploy of the Beta-Latacmase Bioactivity Classifier Model that was built during the (Re)Start Data Science Competition in 2021 using a public Kaggle dataset

 Awards: 3rd place